 From Bucaramanga, Cucutá or Bogota:

-You can take a bus that goes through the Troncal del Magdalena (the main road to the northern coast) up to the village of El Burro, 10 kilometers before the municipality of Pailitas.
+You can take a bus that goes through the Troncal del Magdalena (the main road to the northern coast) up to the village of El Burro, 10 kilometres before the municipality of Pailitas.
 Take the road to El Banco and from there a 4 hours trip to Mompox.
-During the rainy season you can take the ferry or the chalupa from El Banco to Mompox.
+During the rainy season, you can take the ferry or the chalupa from El Banco to Mompox.

 We hope you find this review useful.
 Happy travels!